A phishing attack on the Washington University School of Medicine has resulted in a number of staff members’ email accounts being compromised.

 Washington University School of Medicine started notifying affected individuals of the exposure of their PHI on March 24 and the incident has been reported to law enforcement which is conducting an investigation.

 To prevent future incidents of this nature from occurring, Washington University School of Medicine will be reeducating staff members of existing protocols regarding phishing emails.
 Logon authentication processes and business practices will also be strengthened.
+These anti phishing solutions are in place to prevent another attack.

 Preventing staff from responding to phishing emails is a major challenge.
 Cybersecurity training can be provided to employees, but as this incident shows, training is not always effective.